-Northbound I-25 closed at Park Avenue West for crash involving tanker truck, several vehicles
+Northbound I-25 closed at Park Avenue West for crash involving tanker truck, fuel spill

 The crash happened about 6:45 a.m. at the 44th Avenue overpass and involved at least five other vehicles.

+Four people were taken to a hospital to be treated for minor injuries, the Denver Fire Department said.

-A hazardous materials team was brought to the scene to clean fuel spilling from the truck.
+A hazardous materials team was brought to the scene to stop fuel that was spilling from the tanker.
 There was no fire, officials said.

-The Colorado Department of Transportation said to expect “extremely long delays” and alternate routes were advised.
+The Colorado Department of Transportation said to expect "extremely long delays" and alternate routes were advised.
 There was no estimate for when the interstate would reopen.

+Traffic was snarled on the interstate behind the crash back to Speer Boulevard.
+Several drivers were on the interstate waiting to be able to get out of the jam.

+RTD buses were detoured around the area, affecting the FF, LD, 120X, 122X and several other lines that originate in downtown.

 The cause of the crash is under investigation.